Turmeric for Pain: Research on Inflammation, Comfort & Mobility

 Why Clinical Studies Use Standardized Extracts

-Most research uses turmeric extracts standardized to 95% curcuminoids because:
+Most modern research uses turmeric extracts standardized to 95% curcuminoids because:

 - Raw turmeric contains only 2–5% curcumin